Read Global Land One-km Base Elevation (GLOBE) data

 and concatenates data from multiple files within a GLOBE folder tree.

-of the folder that contains both the uncompressed data files and the
+the name of the folder that contains both the uncompressed data files

 GLOBE, the Global Land One-km Base Elevation data, was compiled by the National Geophysical Data Center from more than 10 different sources of gridded elevation data.
 GLOBE can be considered a higher resolution successor to TerrainBase.
 The data set consists of 16 tiles, each covering 50 by 90 degrees.
 Tiles require as much as 60 MB of storage.
 Uncompressed tiles take between 100 and 130 MB.